 - Formally represent you or your business before the Traffic Commissioner, presenting your evidence and arguing your case in professional terms, well understood and acknowledged by the Commissioner.
 This includes identifying to the Commissioner the appropriate statutory provisions and regulations, the Senior Traffic Commissioner's Statutory Directions and Guidance and any relevant case law.

 We offer a no obligation, free initial consultation to asses your situation.
 We are also completely transparent about our fees.
 We will sit down with you and set out all the costs involved before any action takes place.

 How to get in contact

 Simon Clarke is a Director and Head of Transport Law at Cartwright King.
 Simon and his national team of Transport Solicitors are on hand to provide you with any legal advice or representation you should need it.

 To organise a no obligation, free initial consultation please telephone 0808 168 5550 or email firstname.lastname@example.org.

 We can meet you at a location and time to suit you which can be away from our offices.
-Alternatively we have offices in London, Birmingham, Bedford, Derby, Leeds, Leicester, Luton, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Reading, Sheffield and Wellingborough.
+Alternatively we have offices We also have a network of offices in Birmingham, Bedford, Derby, Leeds, Leicester, London Temple, Manchester, Middlesbrough, Northampton, Nottingham and Sheffield.